CMSConnect/scripts/tutorial/README.md

 tutorial
 =======

-Tutorial script for OSG Connect that lists and installs tutorial files.
+Tutorial script for CMS Connect that lists and installs tutorial files.
-This script assumes that any repo in the OSGConnect github repo that has a name like tutorial-* is a
+This script assumes that any repo in the CMSConnect github repo that has a name like tutorial-* is a

 tutorial info modulename or tutorial --info modulename gives the description